AppiumTestDistribution/AppiumTestDistribution/README.md

 In order to get information about bundle id of pre-installed application:
 * connect device with application installed;
-* run ideviceinstaller -l or ideviceinstaller -l -u {udid of the device} in case more then one device connected to the host;
+* run ideviceinstaller -l or ideviceinstaller -l -u {udid of the device} in case more than one device connected to the host;
 * in the list - find name of the application followed by its bundle id.

 After that, instead of `app` capability `bundleId` should be used with application's bundle id as a value.